 - the body of the consortium itself

-Some government sponsors forgo the consortium manager altogether and manage the consortium in-house, but for the sake of Vertx tradition, let’s consider the United States Air Force (USAF).
+Some government sponsors forgo the consortium manager altogether and manage the consortium in-house.
+For the sake of Vertx tradition, however, let’s consider the United States Air Force (USAF).

 Two arms of the USAF, the Air Force Lifecycle Management Center (AFLCMC) and Air Force Research Laboratory (AFRL), do employ a consortium manager, SOSSEC, Inc. This manager runs SOSSEC (the Systems of Systems Consortium; easy enough to remember).
-SOSSEC itself comprises over 900 due-paying consortium members, each of whom belongs to an industry that SOSSEC specializes in – this specialization is decided by its government sponsors.
+SOSSEC itself comprises over 900 due-paying consortium members, each of whom belongs to an industry that SOSSEC specializes in.
+Government sponsors decide on the consortium specialization.

 Let’s explore some SOSSEC consortia.